leoitcode/leonardo_lara_test/Question_C/README.md

 The system has:

-- Scalability
+- Scalability:
 The services are expandable to any number you want.
 The Catcher service has a limitation described below (Limitations)

-- Compatibility
+- Compatibility:
-Due the fact that each service is in a container, you can easily change the environment for modules, versions and installations for that specific service.
+Due the fact that each service is in a container, you can easily change the environment for modules,
+versions and installations for that specific service to another possibility.

-- Maintainability
+- Maintainability:
 It's possible to change a code in a service without affect others services.
 The maintenance of the system could be a few changes in docker-compose or dockerfile.
+The whole operation is logged and you can check any problems or outliers in system.

-- Uninterruptibility/Continuity
+- Uninterruptibility/Continuity:
 If a service is down the structure will try restart or up another service to continue the operation.

-- Quality
+- Quality:
 The Crawler get good parts of the text, lists, and other tags and returns a JSON String.

-- Testability
+- Testability:
 The system could be tested in a row, but with a break time to avoid block from Google.